Holly: A dog with a heart so big she needed a pacemaker

 Holly outside on her table after her second operation to replace her pacemaker after the first one’s battery began to run out..

-My little buddy, who has grown old along with me, seems just as happy as I am to sit quietly and take in the early morning sounds of the garden waking up.
+My little buddy, who grew old along with us, seemed just as happy as I did to sit quietly and take in the early morning sounds of the garden waking up.

 Me with my coffee, and her, ever vigilant, eagerly waiting to awaken that inner puppy with a warning bark or two before nap time.